 - Canadian Alliance on Mental Illness and Mental Health, Mental Illness Awareness Week.
 Champion - Private Sector

 - 2009 Web Award for Outstanding Achievement in Web Development

-- The Manitoba Schizophrenia Society Corporate Achievement Award was presented to The Great-West Life Assurance Company in recognition of the company's philosophy, dedication and support in the workplace for those with mental illness.
+- The Manitoba Schizophrenia Society Corporate Achievement Award was presented to Great-West Life in recognition of the company's philosophy, dedication and support in the workplace for those with mental illness.
 For more information about the Manitoba Schizophrenia Society, click here.

 - The Canadian Mental Health Association, Ontario, Work and Well-Being Award was presented to Great-West for its outstanding contribution in the promotion of mental health in the workplace.
 The award identifies an organization that has demonstrated the promotion of mental health in the workplace and co-operation between employees and community and agents within the workplace.
 For more information about the Canadian Mental Health Association, Ontario, click here.